How To Develop Content Strategy

-When it comes to content creation, there may be a number of people who work on your content: copywriters, designers, producers, analysts, SEO experts and more.
-One way to eliminate any confusion and streamline content creation across the marketing team is to have content strategy plan that can be seen by all the key members, aligning everyone’s objectives.
+When it comes to content marketing, there may be a number of people who work on your content: copywriters, designers, producers, analysts, SEO experts, and more.
+One way to eliminate any confusion and streamline content creation across the marketing team is to have a content strategy plan that can be seen by all the key members, aligning everyone’s objectives.

 Now it’s your turn.

 Below are tips and tricks for filling in the Content Strategy Template.

 Follow along on your own planner: